UnlimitedMyWorks/CBCS-sticky-snail/README.md

 - CBCS
 ****
 ### CBCS-list2
-This folder contains the code to download the Data in single threaded mode.
+This folder contains the code to download the Data in single threaded mode upto the next 1000 stu-ids.

 ### CBCS
 This folder contains the code to simply run multiple instances of the CBCS-list2, more like multi threading.
 Using p_thread didn't improve the results.

+## Usage
+### Single-Threaded
+Run CBCS-list2.exe with the beginning "stuid" as the parameter.
+Example: CBCS-list2.exe 60000 (For stuid 60000-61000)

+### Multi-Threaded
+Make changes in CBCS.cpp for the desired range.
+Make sure that CBCS.exe and CBCS-list2.exe are in the same folder.
+Just open CBCS.exe.
+Example: CBCS.exe